erik404/rclone_bisync/README.md

 ### Prerequisites

 - [Rclone](https://rclone.org/) must be installed on your system.
-- [Zenity](https://help.gnome.org/users/zenity/stable/) must be installed on your system.

 ### Running the Script

 1. Clone or download the script to your local machine.